April 18

 Social media is no longer a front-line issue for just marketing and communications within a corporation.
 Business leaders must appreciate and start to understand and apply the principles of social business and social thinking to their operations – now.

-When social media is used against you — http://www.torbenrick.eu/t/r/hlv
+When social media is used against companies — http://www.torbenrick.eu/t/r/hlv